rendyanthony/gamepad-tv-remote/README.md

 # Gamepad TV Remote

-Use a bluetooth gamepad as a TV remote control.
+Turn your bluetooth gamepad as a TV remote control using a Raspberry Pi.

 > **Warning**: This project requires a Raspberry Pi Zero W board.
 It doesn't work with a Raspberry Pi 3 or 4 boards as it requires the Raspberry Pi to use USB gadget mode.